When in season fresh peaches go absolutely delicious in the upside cake with caramel, homemade whipped cream, and blackberries.

 - blackberries and mint for garnish

-Whipped cream: combine both ingredients into a standing mixer with the whisk attachment and whisk on high speed until stiff peaks are formed.
-Note: there will be plenty of leftover.
+- Whipped cream: combine both ingredients into a standing mixer with the whisk attachment and whisk on high speed until stiff peaks are formed.
+Note: there will be plenty of leftovers.